thequietlife/CTI-101/assets/cybersecurity concepts.md

 **Cybersecurity**: Technologies, processes, policies and training that help protect networks, devices and data from cyberattacks, damage and unauthorized access. <br>

-**Cyber attack**: To manipulate, disrupt, deny, degrade, or destroy computers, networks, or the information they contain, with the aim of significantly undermining national security, stability, or economic prosperity.
+**Cyber Attack**: To manipulate, disrupt, deny, degrade, or destroy computers, networks, or the information they contain, with the aim of significantly undermining national security, stability, or economic prosperity.

 An attempt to gain illegal access to a computer or computer system to cause damage or harm...a cyber attack can occur on almost any modern digital device.
 An attacker can use people, computers, applications, messages and system processes to carry out an attack.